Kyniska/core/README.md

 Addresses: representing presence and identity of individuals and perhaps groups

-Strings: representing dominant loyalties of individuals (bloodline, place of birth, native language, etc), feedback for accountability (leader is guilty of...)
+Strings: representing dominant loyalties of individuals (bloodline, country-of-origin, native language, etc), feedback for accountability (leader is guilty of...)

 Bools: receipt of feedback, presence of witness during sharing of feedback